Wednesday’s ‘General Hospital’ Spoilers: Kim Reaches Out And Neil Nudges Alexis

 The new print edition of ABC Soaps in Depth teases some May sweeps spoilers related to Kim.
 Co-head writer Shelly Altman teases that Kim will seek help, but in a way that could prove to be problematic for her.
 Julian will try to be there for her, but she may end up pushing him away.

 Elsewhere in Port Charles, General Hospital spoilers indicate that Alexis and Neil will chat as everybody gets Kristina settled back in at her home.
-Soap Central notes that things will be looking up for Alexis and this is surely thanks to Kristina’s willingness to head home.
+Soap Central notes that things will be looking up for Alexis, and this is surely thanks to Kristina’s willingness to head home.
 However, Dr. Neil may throw her for a bit of a loop with this upcoming chat.

 "Nothing will shake my commitment." #GH pic.twitter.com/smueBLCwwj